Arif-2000/SQL-Day2-Assignment/README.md

 --13.
 Compute yearly salary of SMITH.

-select ename,sum(sal) as 'Yearly Salary' from EMP where ename='SMITH' group by ename
+select ename,12*(sal) as 'Yearly Salary' from EMP where ename='SMITH' group by ename

 --14.
 List the name and salary for all employees whose salary is not in the range of 1500 and 2850.